debreczeniandras/avro-messenger-serializer-bundle/README.md

     transports:
       kafka:
         dsn: '%env(KAFKA_TRANSPORT_DSN)%'
-        serializer: 'charge_cloud_avro_messenger_serializer.serializer'
+        serializer: 'chargecloud_avro_messenger_serializer.serializer'
 ```

 Multiple messages can be declared by listing them under the `messages` configuration.
 Inheritance and interface metadata are supported; the registry will walk parent classes and interfaces when resolving metadata.

-> **Advanced:** When you register additional serializer services (for example, separate services per transport), continue using the `chargecloud.avro_messenger_serializer.message_serializer` tag on those services to override or extend the configuration.
+> **Advanced:** When you register additional serializer services (for example, separate services per transport), continue using the `Chargecloud.avro_messenger_serializer.message_serializer` tag on those services to override or extend the configuration.
 The tag accepts the same `class_name`, `key_subject`, `value_subject`, and optional `header_provider` attributes.
-Header providers declared as services are automatically tagged with `chargecloud.avro_messenger_serializer.header_provider`.
+Header providers declared as services are automatically tagged with `Chargecloud.avro_messenger_serializer.header_provider`.

 ### Attribute-based metadata